danjapapajani-zz/mapper/README.md

 Have fun!

 # EASYGL
-You can  nd the University of Toronto modi ed version of OPENGL within /libstreetmap/src/easygl
+You can find the University of Toronto modi ed version of OPENGL within /libstreetmap/src/easygl